Is nitrate free bacon actually better for you?

 The question “is bacon healthy?” really means “how does bacon change my risk for disease over the long haul?”
 Most of the data come from large observational studies, so they show links, not absolute proof of cause and effect.
 Still, the patterns are consistent enough that major health agencies take them seriously.

-For colorectal cancer, combined analyses of many cohort studies show that each daily 50 gram serving of processed meat, roughly 2–3 strips of bacon, is associated with about an 18% higher relative risk of colorectal cancer.[1],[4],[8] Nitrates, nitrites, nitrosamines, and heme iron are believed to be key drivers of this effect.
+For colorectal cancer, IARC’s 2015 review and subsequent pooled analyses report that each daily 50 gram serving of processed meat, roughly 2–3 strips of bacon, is associated with about an 18% higher relative risk of colorectal cancer.[1][3][7]
+Nitrates, nitrites, nitrosamines, and heme iron are believed to be key drivers of this effect.

-Some research also links higher nitrate and nitrite intake from processed meats to increased risk of stomach cancer, likely through long-term nitrosamine exposure in the stomach lining.[5]
+Some research also links higher nitrate and nitrite intake from processed meats to increased risk of stomach cancer, likely through long-term exposure to N-nitroso compounds in the stomach lining.[4]

 Limitations note: These studies rely on food questionnaires and cannot perfectly separate bacon from the rest of a person’s lifestyle.
 People who eat bacon daily may also smoke more, exercise less, or eat fewer vegetables.
 Researchers use statistical methods to adjust for these factors, but a small amount of uncertainty always remains.